Antique Walter Frederick Tubbs Snowshoes

 © Vintage Winter

-A stunning set of antique Tubbs snowshoes very well preserved over the years.
-They feature their original labels, near perfect hide lacing, white ash frames and a wonderful alligator patina that only comes with time.
-Labeled as the "Maine Model" and "12x44 No. 71" they were said to be an excellent Men's shoe for sporting and general use, "It has curyed toe and and is thoroughly made of best materials throughout.
-Price $6.00".
-Recently decommissioned from our personal collection these snowshoes are a perfect addition to your collection.
+This is another pair of antique W.F Tubbs snowshoes in very good condition.
+Their original labels are faded, but still identifiable.
+They are made of white ash frames and have a wonderful dark patina that only comes with time.
+Labeled as "12x60 Model No. 78".
+In an old catalog they were said to be an excellent Men's shoe for sporting and general use, "It is made of the best materials throughout".
+Recently acquired from a collector in Maine.

 The Tubbs Snowshoe Company operated under its founder with rapid growth with so much business that in 1923 it was said he turned away business citing he was at maximum capacity even after recent updates.
 Around 100 snowshoes were being produced each day with shipments direct to retail customers, wholesale stores and military contracts.
 In September 1923 Mr. Tubbs sold the company to his 6 month new foreman a Mr. Elmer L. Aldrich including a few other investors.